 Here are the Facts: The Primary Election of April 28, 2020, remains postponed to June 2, 2020, in all of the State.
 Marylanders are encouraged to cast their vote by mail.
 If that is not possible, each county will open at least one voting center for individuals to cast a ballot or return a vote-by-mail ballot.

-Here are the Facts: Governor Hogan signed an Executive Order on 4/15, mandating face masks or cloth face coverings be worn in all retail spaces, public transportation, and all public spaces where social distancing is not possible.
+Here are the Facts: Governor Hogan signed an Executive Order on 9/28, mandating face masks or cloth face coverings be worn in all retail spaces, public transportation, and all public spaces where social distancing is not possible.

 Here are the Facts: Currently, the state is leading a response team effort to implement universal testing of all residents and staff at all Maryland nursing homes, regardless of whether they are symptomatic.
 Universal testing is now available and additional information can be found at the Nursing Home Response and Operation of “Bridge Teams” in Maryland document below.

 Here are the Facts: At this time, there is no evidence of food or food packaging being associated with transmission of COVID-19.
 It may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their mouth, nose, or possibly their eyes, but this is not thought to be the main way the virus spreads.
 CDC notes that in general, because of poor survivability of these coronaviruses on surfaces, there is likely very low risk of spread from food products or packaging that are shipped over a period of days or weeks at ambient, refrigerated, or frozen temperatures.
 It is more likely that a person will be exposed by person-to-person transmission involving close contact with someone who is ill or shedding the virus.